 Dr Mahlet Yigeramu Gebremariam - Director, Hamlin FIstula Ethiopia

-Dr Mahlet Yigeremu Gebremariam is Consultant Specialist in Obstetrics and Gynaecology at the College of Health Sciences, Addis Ababa University.
-She was previously Dean of School of Medicine Addis Ababa University and CEO of Anbessa Specialised Hospital.
+Dr Mahlet Yigeremu Gebremariam is Consultant Specialist in Obstetrics and Gynecology at the College of Health Sciences, Addis Ababa University.
+She was previously Dean of School of Medicine Addis Ababa University and CEO of Tikur Anbessa Hospital (Black Lion Hospital).
 She is a dedicated advocate and researcher for sexual and reproductive health and rights.
 Dr Mahlet was appointed to the Board in 2021.

 Ato Jemal Kassaw - Director, Hamlin FIstula Ethiopia